omeka/omeka-s-enduser/docs/sites/site_settings.md

 Depending on the [site theme](../sites/site_theme.md), you may want to make this a multiple of 4 for a more elegant display.
 Note that using very large numbers (50, 75, 100) may cause browse pages to load slowly.

 **Browse heading property** sets which property to use as the heading for each resource on a browse page.
 By default, this is Dublin Core: Title.
-The dropdown allows you to select from all available vocabularies, and includes a search bar to quickly find the desired property.
+The dropdown allows you to select from all available vocabularies.
+It includes a search bar to quickly find the desired property.

 ![The browse heading property option is open.
 The current selection, Dublin Core: Title, is at the top.
 Immediately below it is a search bar, indicated by a magnifying glass symbol.
 Below that are some properties from the the friend of a friend vocabulary.](../sites/sitesfiles/sites_setbrowseprop.png)

 **Browse body property** sets which property to use as the body text for each resource on a browse page.
 By default, this is Dublin Core: Description.
-The dropdown allows you to select from all available vocabularies, and includes a search bar to quickly find the desired property.
+The dropdown allows you to select from all available vocabularies.
+It includes a search bar to quickly find the desired property.

 **Item browse defaults** allow you to customize the default browsing and search results sorting of your site.
-By default, items are ordered by "Created" "Descending," meaning most recently added items are at the top of browses and searches.
+The default orders items by "Created" "Descending."
+This means the most recently added items are at the top of browses and searches.
 Note that users can always change these sorting methods on the public pages.
-Here you can set an alternative default, such as alphabetically by Title, or alphabetically by Resource Class.
+Here you can set an alternative default, such as alphabetically by Title or alphabetically by Resource Class.
-You can also choose a property in your installation to use as a custom default sorting method, although this property will not display in each item's entry in browses and search results.
+You can also choose a property in your installation to use as a custom default sorting method.
+However, this property will not display in each item's entry in browses and search results.
 Select "[Custom sort by]" and enter the property in the text field, in the format `vocabulary:property` - for example, `dcterms:format`.
 You can also use `id` and `modified`.
 This custom entry will be the active sort method on all item tables in your site.
 Note that this will appear as "Custom (dcterms:format)" in your public dropdowns.
 See the ["Sorting" section of the Searching page](../search.md#sorting) for more information on sorting behaviors.